gdg-garage/gdg-garage.github.io/organize/index.markdown

 <span class="c1">Fantastic!</span> Here's what you need to do:

 1. <span class="c2">Nothing.</span>
-  * Seriously, if you just want to start, you don't need to tell us or anyone else.
+  * Seriously, if you just want to start, you don't need to tell us.
     Go ahead and have your first meeting!
   * See the Resources section below to get some ideas on how to get started.
   * Erm, why are you still reading this?